AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 1. Superglobals and native PHP functions usage for header, session, and cookie.

-  We recommend using PHP Superglobals, like `$_GET`, `$_POST`, and `$_SESSION`, and native PHP functions for header, session, and cookie, instead of utilizing interfaces and service contracts through dependency injection.
+1. Usage of PHP Superglobals, like `$_GET`, `$_POST`, and `$_SESSION`, and native PHP functions for header, session, and cookie, instead of utilizing interfaces and service contracts through dependency injection.

 ## Integration testing